 Teachers of gifted students (grades K through 12) in the State of Florida who are a member in good standing of FLAG are eligible to apply for a Creative Classroom Mini-Grant.
 This Grant program is meant to promote new and creative teaching strategies.
 A completed application must be submitted to be considered for funding.
 Please Note: The maximum individual grant amount is $500.
-Cooperative projects between teachers can be funded up to a maximum of $500 per teacher.
-All applications are due midnight June 1, 2017.
-Selected Project Directors will be notified by August 1, 2017.
-Funds will be dispersed February 2018.
+Cooperative projects between teachers can be funded up to a maximum of $750 total.
+Funds will be disbursed in reimbursement format after recipient submits receipts between February and June 2019 with project reports.

-The purpose of the FLAG Mini-grant program is to provide seed money for innovative curriculum activities which expand learning opportunities for gifted students.
+The purpose of the FLAG Mini-grant program is to provide reimbursement for innovative curriculum activities which expand learning opportunities for gifted students.
 Team applications are welcome; however one person must be designated as the Project Director.
-The Project Director must be a member of FLAG (dues paid through October 2017), must have taught at the elementary or secondary level in gifted education for a minimum of three years, and must be currently employed as a classroom teacher.
+The Project Director must be a member of FLAG (dues paid through award school year), must have taught at the elementary or secondary level in gifted education for a minimum of three years, and must be currently employed as a classroom teacher.

 To support exemplary classroom efforts by teachers.